umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 Umbraco has a fine selection of angular directives, resources and services that you can use in your custom property editors and dashboards, the details are here: https://our.umbraco.com/apidocs/v8/ui/#/api

-For this example it would be nice to welcome the editor by name (Umbraco is a place where everybody knows your name...), to achieve this we can use the **userService** here to customise our dashboard welcome message and increase friendliness:
+For this example it would be nice to welcome the editor by name, to achieve this we can use the **userService** here to customise our dashboard welcome message and increase friendliness:

 We inject the **userService** into our AngularJS controller like so: